 - Step 9.
 Turn on the laser tube by inserting and turning your laser key and by using its separate switch on the side of the cabinet.
 To reduce the risk of electric shock, once the laser tube is on, try to touch the engraver with only one hand at a time. - Step 10.
-Press START/PAUSE to engrave your design.
-Again, do not stare continuously at the laser even through the protective acrylic window.
+Press St/Pau to engrave your design.
+Again, do not stare continuously at the laser(s) even through the protective acrylic window.
 Watch for possible issues like sparks or fires, however, and be prepared to to quickly extinguish a fire if necessary. - Step 11.
-Once the laser has stopped, examine the quality of your first run and adjust the laser parameters on the control panel or in your software as necessary to create the desired effect. - Step 12.
-When you have finished engraving, close your engraving software and then turn off your machine in the following order: laser power supply, control panel, any ventilation device, the water cooling system, and the emergency power button.
-Remove your laser key from the control panel. - Step 13.
-Fully clean the workbed and empty the waste bin. - Step 14.
-For best results, lock and disconnect your laser engraver from its power supply between uses.
-Unplug it or turn off its intermediary surge protector.
+Once the laser(s) have stopped, examine the quality of your first run and adjust the laser parameters on the control panel or in your software as necessary to create the desired effect.